 FT8 has been around for some time now.
-It was adopted fast by the amateur radio community and although I do not know exact numbers, it is clear that FT8 is overtaking JT65.
-Let me first say that Franke and Taylor (FT) have done a tremendous job with the development of all weak signal modes… Continue reading »
+It was adopted fast by the amateur radio community and it is clear that FT8 overtook JT65 quickly.
+But is it an improvement?
+It has to be said that Franke and Taylor (FT) have done a tremendous job with the development of various weak signal modes and… Continue reading »

 A few days ago I worked PJ7/W9DR for a new entity on 6 metres.
 In the past, the entity was deleted because of the change in governmental structure.
 The contact with PJ7/W9DR was greatly appreciated!
 Looking W9DR up on QRZ.com led me to a nice video of his water cooled 6 metres amplifier, that runs… Continue reading »